14 January, 2020

 This is a prerequisite for closing the sale.
 Example: “So this product provides you with an easier, safer solution – in fact, it’s the best solution for your needs, isn’t it?
 The aim is to get as many preliminary “yes” votes as possible, so as to facilitate a final “yes” vote.

-It should generally be followed by a more advanced technique.
+It should generally be followed by a more effective technique.

 Ask the customer about the benefits of your solution

-This technique is similar to the previous one, but more efficient. you ask the customer himself to summarize the advantages of your solution and why he should buy it, but one customer has always more likely to believe what they say than what they’re told.
+This technique is similar to the previous one, but more effective: you ask the customer himself to summarize the advantages of your solution and why he should buy it.
+A customer is always more likely to believe what he says than what he is told.

 Direct question

-The direct question is to ask the customer if he wants to proceed to purchase: do you wish to proceed?
-You can also use the same technique with an open-ended question: “What do we do? now? “.
+The direct question is to ask the customer if they want to proceed with the purchase: do you want to proceed?
+You can also use the same technique with an open-ended question: “What are we doing now? “.

-But the customer may reply that he doesn’t know, that he’s going to ponder.
+But the customer may reply that he doesn’t know, that he’ll think about it.

 Alternative main points

-The alternative technique is more interesting than the as the proposed answer is not between yes and no, but between yes and no. between two types of purchase.
-The alternative on major points is between products or solutions, between two cars, for example.
+The alternative technique is more interesting than the previous , since the proposed answer is not between yes and no, but between two types of purchase.
+The alternative on major points is between products or solutions, between two cars for example.

 Alternative minor points

-It’s the same technique, but on minor points such as the color of the car, for example: “Do you prefer it in white or black? in black?”
+It’s the same technique, but on minor points like the color of the car for example: “Do you prefer it in white or in black?”

-The technique of alternating on minor points is widely preferable to the previous one, as the customer has a simpler choice to make and may do so impulsively.
-You don’t want to risk getting him to ask questions. too many questions, he should choose according to his tastes.
+The alternative technique on minor points is vastly preferable to the previous one, as the customer has a simpler choice to make and can do so impulsively.
+You don’t want to make him ask too many questions; he should choose according to his tastes.

 Stimulant

-A customer often hesitates to take action, telling himself that he is likely to make a mistake, the stimulus consists in showing him that he can more to lose than to gain by waiting to make a choice.
-The aim is to to avoid the classic “I’ll think about it” response.
+Customers are often reluctant to take action, telling themselves that they may be making a mistake, so the stimulus is to show them that they have more to lose than to gain by waiting to make a choice.
+The aim is to avoid the classic “I’ll think about it” response.

 You can put it into practice as follows: